Variational aspects of Laplace eigenvalues on Riemannian surfaces: Existence of partially regular maximisers

 is indefinite on the first eigenspace $E$ for any zero mean-value function $\phi\in L^\infty(M\backslash\Sigma_n)$.
 Now the conclusion follows from a separation argument similar to the one used in the proof of Lemma~\ref{nadir}. \end{proof} The following claim yields a formula for the densities $\chi_n$; its proof is a repetition of the argument in the proof of Theorem~$C_k$, see Sect.~\ref{em1}. \begin{claim} Under the conditions of Claim~\ref{h:c1}, the eigenfunctions $(u_{i,n})$ are smooth in the interior of $D\backslash\Sigma_n$, and so are the densities $\chi_n$.
 Moreover, we have the following relation

 for any interior point $x\in D\backslash\Sigma_n$. \end{claim} Finally, we need the following statement. \begin{claim} The multiplicities of the first eigenvalues $\lambda_1(\mu_n,c)$ are bounded by a quantity that depends on the topology of $M$ only. \end{claim} When the measure $\mu$ is the genuine volume measure of a $C^\infty$-smooth Riemannian metric, the statement is classical and is due to Cheng~\cite{Cheng}.
-The proof in the general case is a slight modification of Cheng's arguments and is based on the results in~\cite{HoHo,HoHoNa} and~\cite{Saw}.
-For the sake of completeness, we outline it below. \begin{proof}[Outline of the proof] We consider the case when $M$ is closed.
-The multiplicity estimate for manifolds with boundary follows by similar arguments, but is more implicit and depends on the genus and the number of boundary components of $M$.
-Below we denote by $\mu$ an absolutely continuous measure with bounded density, and by $u$ its first eigenfunction.
-By Prop.~\ref{prop:eigen} we can regard $u$ as a solution of the Schrodiger equation with bounded potential.

-{\em 1.~}Recall that by the results in~\cite{HoHo,HoHoNa}, combined with the unique continuation property~\cite{Saw}, an eigenfunction $u$ has a finite {\em vanishing order} at any point $x_0$ from the nodal set $u^{-1}(0)$.
-More precisely, there exists a non-negative integer $N$ such that in a vicinity of $x_0$ we have
+Claim~\ref{h:c3} is a partial case of a more general result proved in~\cite[Sect.~5]{Ko3}.